 Describe the extent and nature of the project's construction phase.
 Describe the type and methods of construction, the construction equipment to be used and the items of plant to be transported onto the construction site.
-Describe any staging of the project and illustrate site boundaries, development sequencing and timeframes.
+Summarise information (further details will be provided in section 4.3 Transport) about volumes of construction inputs and traffic generation, including worker traffic and service vehicles, methods of transport, the routes (origin and destination), over-dimensional vehicle services, etc. Describe any staging of the project and illustrate site boundaries, development sequencing and timeframes.